acuparse/acuparse/docs/INSTALL.md

 You can send MyAcuRite readings to an external debug server.
 To enable, manually edit `src/usr/config.php`.

-- Find Debug, Server, Show and change it to true.
+- Find `debug->server->show` and change it to true.

 The debug tab will now appear in your system settings.

+## Backup/Restore

+A script is included in `cron` to run daily backups.
+It will run automatically on Docker installs, but local installs will need to enable this manually.

+- See the [Backup Guide](https://docs.acuparse.com/BACKUPS) for details.